tremor-rs/tremor-www/rfc/process/docs_changes.md

 All maintainers, in all sub-teams will monitor for documentation and content changes and may request changes to contributions - such as the addition of relevant details for complex changes; or, for additional content to be created where new capabilities or features are being added.
 For example, a new `codec` or `connector` should include examples of how to correctly configure and use them in a canonical example tremor application.

-Documentation RFCs are managed by the documentation sub-team, and tagged `docs`.
-The documentation sub-team will do an initial triage of new PRs within a week of submission.
-The result of triage will either be that the PR is assigned to a member of the sub-team for shepherding, the PR is closed as postponed because the sub-team believe it might be a good idea, but is not currently aligned with Tremor's priorities, or the PR is closed because the sub-team feel it should not be done and further discussion is not necessary.
-In the latter two cases, the sub-team will give a detailed explanation.
-We'll follow the standard procedure for shepherding, final comment period, etc.
+Documentation RFCs, if they are needed, are managed by the documentation sub-team, and tagged `docs`.

+All RFCs are monitored by the documentation sub-team who will do an initial triage of new `needs-rfc` PRs within a week of submission.
+The result of triage be a decision on the documentation needs for the PR or RFC candidate.

+Generally speaking all user facing functions, interactions or behaviors requires both reference and practical `how to get jobs done` guides and be accompanied with functional tutorials and usage examples.

 ## Since